 Professional growers understand that bigger lights produce bigger buds.
 Regardless of whether you’re growing cannabis indoors or outdoors, you must provide your plants the best light possible.
 There are no cutting corners here when it comes to providing light to your plants.

-The basic guidelines to remember is every 100 watts should cover one square foot.
+The basic guideline to remember is every 100 watts should cover one square foot.
 For example, if you have 800 watts, you can expect it to cover the 8’x8′ area.
 Understanding the correct height and positioning of the lights is also critical, especially if you want your plants to avoid heat stress.
 You have to ensure that your plants don’t feel hot, and you can test the heat by holding the top of the canopy.
 If you’re planning to grow them indoors, then investing in a high-quality digital thermometer is important.